Engagement and participation

 Identify some goals and prioritise these.
 If you start planning early, you don’t need to work on everything at once.
 Start with what interests the young person and any urgent needs.

-Consult with other important people—such as carers, parents and an independent person—for ideas.
-Having an independent person can help an Aboriginal or Torres Strait Islander young person to participate in planning.
+Consult with other important people—such as carers and parents for ideas.
+Arrange for an independent person to help facilitate an Aboriginal or Torres Strait Islander young person's participation in planning, if the young person consents to this.

-Get the right people from the young person’s network together for a family group meeting and update the case plan to include transition planning.
+Get the right people from the young person’s network together for a family group meeting and update the case plan to include transition to adulthood planning.

-The transition plan may be one or more goals within the case plan, especially if the young person is in long-term care and their case plan is primarily about their care needs.
+The transition to adulthood plan may be one or more of the actions identified in the case plan, especially if the young person is in long-term care and their case plan is primarily about their care needs.

 If the young person is eligible for support from Victim Assist Queensland include actions about this in the case plan.

-The transition plan may be recorded in a separate document attached to the case plan.
+The transition to adulthood plan may be recorded in a separate document attached to the case plan.
 This can be completely young person-friendly, creative and developed by them.
 It might be a fridge plan or one that they can keep in kicbox.
-Again, the CREATE Foundation’s Go your own way Information Kit can be a great resource.
+Again, the CREATE Foundation’s Go your own way Info kit can be a great resource.

 The young person will have their own copy of the plan and a say in who it is shared with in their network.

-Revisit the plan in regular home visits with the young person and check on progress.
+Revisit the plan during home visits with the young person and check on progress.
 Record this in a case note.

 Make sure you (as the CSO) complete any tasks required in a timely way to support the young person in putting their plan into action.